 Offshore banks are much more liquid than traditional commercial domestic banks in your home country.

-Some offshore banks for example do not led out any money and keep 100% of all deposits on hand.
+Some offshore banks, for example, do not lead out any money and keep 100% of all deposits on hand.

-Foreign accounts also allow you to access and move large amount of funds quicker.
+Foreign accounts also allow you to access and move large amounts of funds quicker.

 This matters if you are in a position where you need access to emergency funds are you need to transfer funds from one country to another.

 7. Multiple Currencies

 Domestic accounts usually hold all of your assets in a single currency.
 If your entire savings is in a single currency, especially if you live in a country where there are: capital controls (Greece), a fluctuating currency (Argentina) or economic uncertainties (insert your country here), having your assets in multiple currencies is something you can not do without.

 Holding all your assets in one currency, is not advisable, especially if your accounts are in a currency that is volatile.

 While many domestic accounts limit your ability in holding other currency denominations, accounts in Hong Kong or Singapore, for example, allow you to have upwards of a dozen currencies to chose from all in just one account.